 When I saw this pin I thought it would be another hip-pocket activity to add to the mix.
 It was something they could keep in their backpack and pull out when needed.
-I found canvas bags at The Container Store and bought little wooden objects from Michaels (similar to the ones on the post this pin came from).
+I found some canvas bags online and bought little wooden objects from Michaels (similar to the ones on the post this pin came from).

 8. Ring Toss

 VERDICT: They worked great.
 As with any carnival-type game, it’s not easy to do.
 A few of the campers and staff found it to be a lot of fun and challenging, in a good way, others preferred to toss bean bags through a hole.
-It’s all a matter of preference which is why having a ring toss AND a bean bag toss compliment each other so well.
+It’s all a matter of preference, which is why having a ring toss AND a bean bag toss is ideal.